St Botolph Beauchamp Roding

 The church building consists of a nave, chancel, tower and south porch.
 The present nave dates from the fourteenth century, although this may have replaced an earlier structure dating from the eleventh century.
 One unique feature of the Church is the staged benching at the rear of the nave.

 Two services are held in the Church during an average month.
 On the first Sunday of the month there is All Age Worship at 11am followed by refreshments.
 On the second Sunday there is a service of Holy Communion at 9.30am.
-A monthly service of Evening Prayer is held during the summer.
-The Church is committed to a mixture of Common Worship and traditional Book of Common Prayer services.
+The Local Church Committee organises three events each year, the Country Market held in the Village Hall in May, Cream Teas held at the Church in August and a Christmas Market in November also held in the Village Hall.

 Click here for St Botolph's website